+Here is our training advice for Your Huayhuash Circuit Trek in Peru.
 Are you are signed up to an Ian Taylor Trekking trip to this amazing region of Peru?
-If you are you do need to be training and preparing for our unique itinerary.
-This trek had a lot of up and down over high passes at high altitude. you can contact Ian directly 5 days a week to get the best information for your Huayhuash Circuit Trek.
-Ian has climbed Mount Everest to the top and Kilimanjaro 35+ times and trekked in the Huayhuash region many times.
-Join one of our teams.
+This trek has a lot of up and down over high passes at high altitude.
+This requires very specific training so you can enjoy this magical place.
+Ian has climbed Mount Everest to the top, Kilimanjaro 40+ times and trekked and climbed in the Huayhuash region many times.

 Trekking in the Huayhuash region of Peru should not be underestimated.
 There are a lot of steep passes up and down and all done at high altitude.
 We also have the option to a couple of summits on this trek.
 Theses are serious trekking challenges which requires significant preparation and specific physical conditioning.
 Leg strength and endurance training are key to success.
 With forward planning, the right acclimatization schedule and the right attitude to training, you stand the best possible chance of successfully and safely completing the Huayhuash circuit safely and successfully.
 We really want you to enjoying one of the most rewarding and spectacular experiences in the world.
 So come prepared.